yast/yast-core/agent-system/doc/systemagent.md

 ### `.string`

-Reads/Writes file given content to file.
+Reads/writes file as a single string.
-_Arguments for writing_can have two types.
+_Arguments for writing_ can have two types.
 The first is string filename and string value.
 The second one is array with string filename and integer filemode and string content.
 _Arguments for reading_ is only string filename.

-The return value is content of file or nil if failed for reading and true or false, depending of the success, for writing.
+The return value fore reading is content of file or nil in case of failure.
+For writing it return true or false, depending of the success.

 Example in ruby how to read file content.